ssl-hep/ServiceX/docs/Implementation_reference.md

     else
     1. update dpath status to NotNeeded
 1. once transformation done update dpath status to _Transformed_, update drequest events_tranformed, events_transforming, and if needed drequest status to _Transformed_.

+transformer periodically updates number of served events in both paths and requests. path goes automatically to Done if all events served. transformer can send path to Error (reverts status to Validated and increments retry counter).
+If retry counter goes to 3 autosets to Failed.
+Paused is applied only to validated and transforming paths.
+Unpaused returns everything to validated. transformer gets to transform first paths with least number of events left to serve.